lerenn/code-manager/docs/features/019-implement-hook-system-for-cm-operations.md

    - Register pre-hooks and post-hooks for each CM operation
    - Support multiple hooks per operation
    - Allow hook ordering and priority
-   - Support global hooks that apply to all operations
    - Support operation-specific hooks

 2. **Hook Execution**